HeroJourneyClub/hasura-allow-list-manager/README.md

 - `-f | --force-replace` Replace change queries, not prompt and asking for continue
 - `-i | --allow-instrospection` Send the Introspection query with your queries
 - `-r | --reset` Delete all allow lists before running insert
+- `-v | --version <version>` Version queries instead of replacing them.
+Incompatible with -f.

+### Versioning behavior

+- `-v --version <version>` allows to version queries instead of updating them.
+This is especially useful for mobile app where client can take several weeks to update.
+- The current behavior is to never remove past queries.
+When a query with the same name and different query is detected, it will create a new query to the allow list collection with the current timestamp and version.
+- The version query name format is the following: `$NAME___($TIMESTAMP-$VERSION)`
+- If you start versioning, you must continue versioning.

 ## Development